Last Updated: 30 January 2026

-An appeal is a formal legal challenge of a Home Office decision.
+An appeal is a formal legal challenge to a Home Office decision.

-This page assumes that you do not have a lawyer.
-However, you should read this page even if you do have a lawyer as it is important to understand your own case.
+This page assumes you do not have a lawyer, but it is still useful to read even if you do, because it is important to understand your own case and keep track of deadlines.

 To read about what happens on the day of an appeal hearing, and tips for representing yourself, you can read our Toolkit page on Your Appeal Hearing at the First-tier Tribunal.